Fujifilm X100F Review: Overview

 The Fujifilm X100F uses nicely made, well-weighted buttons, the exposure compensation dial has solid clicks, the power button is nice and tight to prevent accidental movement and the aperture ring is perfectly weighted.
 In fact, I have not found a single button or dial which does not feel, well…. just about perfect in terms of resistance, ‘clickiness’ or precision.
 Touches like this are easily ignored, but it is clear that Fujifilm X100F product team has made a very conscious effort to find the Goldilocks zone.
 The only possible criticism I can come up with is that the battery door is plastic, rather than metal like the rest of the body.
 It would have been nice were it metal, but there may be reasons why it is not and I am not sure it makes any real difference in any case.

-The superb build quality of the X100F places significant pressure on the likes of the Leica Q. I am not questioning the superior feel and apparent quality of the Leica Q, but the X100F does not leave you wondering where your money has gone (list price is £1249 in the UK at the moment).
+The superb build quality of the X100F places significant pressure on the likes of the Leica Q. I am not questioning the superior feel and apparent quality of the Leica Q, but the X100F does not leave you wondering where your money has gone either.
 Small touches like the beautifully made metal lens cap help, but if I wanted to raise one question it would be the continued omission of a lens hood.
 With the lens being so flat (it is effectively a pancake design) and the front element so exposed to fingers and impacts, a hood and filter seem essential with this camera.
-The Fujifilm hood and adaptor ring is expensive, at £70.
-IMHO they really should be included at £1249 and if it were to add £20 to the real cost, so be it.
-There are, however, alternatives available for a fraction of the price (JJC examples being about £14 on Amazon) and they’re indistinguishable from the originals.
+The Fujifilm hood and adaptor ring is expensive.
+IMHO they really should be included, even if it were to add a small additional cost.
+There are, however, third party alternatives available for peanuts and they’re indistinguishable from the originals.